Gamebook Tracker

 ButtonWhat it does

-Permanently deletes the run (with confirmation)
+Permanently deletes the playthrough (asks for confirmation)

 The graph

-Edge colours
+Line colours

 ColourThicknessMeaning

-GreyNormalNot traversed this run, no inevitable outcome
+GreyNormalNot travelled this run, no definite outcome

-Node colours
+Dot colours

 ColourMeaning